The Aeolian mode (natural minor scale) | Guitar lesson diagrams, patterns and theory

 Aeolian guitar patterns

-The root note give its name to the scale, each scale has a root.
+The root note gives its name to the scale, each scale has a root.

-To play the A aeolian mode using the first position you have to put your fourth finger (little finger) on the sixth string at the fifth fret.
+To play the A Aeolian mode using the first position you have to put your fourth finger (pinky finger) on the sixth string at the fifth fret.

 Printable eBooks - PDF

 This downloadable eBook in PDF format provides 49 jazz solo transcriptions of the greatest jazz musicians of all times with TABS, standard notation and analysis both for guitar teachers and students.

 This jazz guitar method is an eBook available as a PDF with standard notation, guitar tabs, diagrams, analysis, audio files and backing tracks.
 You will find in this booklet 25 easy jazz guitar lines with theory using common and rare pentatonic scales.

 This method is a printable PDF eBook containing 20 II-V-I jazz guitar lines with tabs and audio files both in major and minor keys

 A printable PDF eBook with tabs and standard notation containing five jazz blues guitar studies.
 Learn how to use arpeggios over a jazz blues progression.